pheymann/rest-refactoring-test/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.github.pheymann/rrt-core_2.11/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.github.pheymann/rrt-core_2.11)

 # rest-refactoring-test (rrt)
-Often you have to refactore or fix REST services which are not covered by extensive automated test and hard to test at all.
-But you want to make sure that these services haven't changed their behaviour after your changes.
+Often you have to refactor or fix REST services which are not covered by extensive automated test and are hard to test at all.
+But you want to make sure that these services haven't changed their behaviour after you have done your changes.

-This library gives you the tool to do so fast and easy.
+This library gives you the tools to test your services fast and simple.
 You only describe the data you need and how the request is built and let the library do the work.
 See this small example:

 ```Scala